-While not every bank observes all of these holidays, here is a handy schedule of holidays observed by most banks (including the Federal Reserve Bank) in the United States for 2021.
+While not every bank observes all of these holidays, here is a handy schedule of holidays observed by most banks (including the Federal Reserve Bank) in the United States for 2022 and 2021.

 As a general rule, when a bank holiday falls on a Saturday, it is observed on Friday.